304 North Cardinal St.

 You can safely ride on a longboard by putting the board on grass or thick carpeting where friction will keep it from rolling.

-It totally depends on your ride that will lead to the placement of your feet.
+It totally depends on your ride which will lead to the placement of your feet.
 So, your feet should be placed properly which will ensure a safe ride.
 Your front foot should point diagonally at about a 45-degree angle, and your back foot should point slightly outward.

 To keep yourself in control, guide yourself with your peripheral vision when you feel as if you are out of control.
 You will naturally be able to gain control over your body by doing this.